Updated June 22, 2023

 You represent and warrant that you have sufficient rights to: (1) authorize the publication and dissemination of your Solution to support the International Space Apps Challenge; and (2) use and authorize others to use your Solution Materials, regardless of whether you or someone else owns those materials (as specified in the "Use of Third Party Materials" section of this Agreement).
 You are entirely responsible for your Solution.
 This means that you are responsible if your Solution: (1) is determined by NASA to be defamatory, abusive, derogatory, offensive, or otherwise inappropriate; (2) violates any laws, rules or regulations; or (3) infringes, or constitutes a misappropriation of, any intellectual property rights or confidential information of any third party.
 NASA, at its sole discretion, reserves the right to remove you as a participant and your Solution from the International Space Apps Challenge website for a violation of the International Space App Challenge rules at any time.

-You acknowledge that participation in NASA’s International Space Apps Challenge 2022 may bring some risk, and you do hereby assume responsibility for your own well-being.
+You acknowledge that participation in NASA’s International Space Apps Challenge 2023 brings some risk, and you do hereby assume responsibility for your own well-being.
 You assume any and all risks to you associated with the submission of your Solution to the International Space Apps Challenge and your participation in the event.
 Therefore, you also waive and release any and all claims or causes of action against NASA, the U.S. Government, and its officers, employees, and agents for any and all injury and damage of any nature whatsoever (whether existing or thereafter arising, whether direct, indirect, or consequential, and whether foreseeable or not), arising from the submission of your Solution to the International Space Apps Challenge and your participation in the event, this includes any participation in the Winners Celebration.